 Follow us on Facebook for up to date news of extra open days and special offers

-Every Friday and Sunday 10 till 4 from May till the end of September
+Open every Friday and Sunday 10 till 4 from May till the end of September

 We'll direct you to where the best flowers are on the day, then you are free to explore the gardens and pick your favourite flowers to take home.